Johor Bahru skyline in 2026

 Senai Airport

-Direct flights to all of Malaysia, Thailand, Indonesia, and China.
+Direct flights across Malaysia, Thailand, Indonesia and China.
 Often cheaper than Changi.

 ⛴️